ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 What was going on here?
 Where were those extra characters coming from?

 A quick Google search revealed that these are terminal escape sequences, or [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
-Your terminal normally interprets these sequences as functions, not characters, which is why they're used to format output, like adding color to the output of `grep` or `ls` commands.
+Your terminal normally interprets these sequences as functions, not characters, so you can use them to format output, like adding color to the output of `grep` or `ls` commands.

-I like me some colors in my terminal output, so years ago, I added settings to my `.bash_profile` that always colorize my `ls` and `grep` output.
+I like me some colors in my terminal output, so way back in the day (like, two years ago), I added settings to my `.bash_profile` to always colorize my `ls` and `grep` output.

 ```bash
 export LSCOLORS=gxxxxxxxcxxxxxcxcxgxgx